thoughtram/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 {% endraw %}
 {% endhighlight %}

-That works, and seems to be an easy quick win.
+That works and seems to be an easy quick win.
 But here comes the thing: It only works because our Observable creates an entirely new array each time it emits a new value.
 And even though that's actually not too bad and in fact beneficial in most scenarios, let's consider we use a different implementation which *mutates* the existing array rather than recreating it every time.

 {% highlight js %}
 {% raw %}